Angles are used a lot in astronomy. We can measure both the size of an object in the sky and mark its position by using angles.

 • an arcsecond is 1/60th of an arcminute.

-That means that a five-pence coin would seem to be 1 arcsecond across when it was 3 kilometres away!
+It's hard to try and picture this.
+It means that a five-pence coin would measure 1 arcsecond across if you placed it 3 kilometres away!
 (This is the distance to Liverpool Cathedral in the picture).